thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

     * Handles user key input to the GUI, selecting/adding/updating elements.

 * Alert
-    * Formats and controls the alert the user will recieve when the event triggers.
+    * Formats and controls the alert the user will receive when the event triggers.
 The key output feature, it will have to work in unison with the model to correctly be called and displayed.

 * Detection
     * The key aspect of the model, the detection of the light and bus event.
 Will work with I/O classes for the content it will detect and what output it shall form based on the detection.